 Sweat is not the only thing hurting your guitar strings.
 Throughout the day, your hands accumulate dust or grease.
 By picking your strings with this on your hands, you drop the dirt on your fingers onto your guitar.

 At the end of your session, also think to wipe down your strings with a dry cloth.
 Wipe all around the string, not just the visible part of it.

 Also make sure your guitar strap is still in good condition...

 There are also some products to maintain strings on a regular basis.
 Ask your guitar teacher, music teacher, or other musical professional for advice.
 He or she will know which product is best suited.

-Remember to regularly tune your guitar so that your strings maintain the tension that they need during guitar lessons.
+Remember to regularly tune your guitar so that your strings maintain the tension that they need during guitar lessons near me.
 You can tune your guitar by ear or with a guitar tuner.
 The tuner captures the notes of each of the strings of your guitar and indicates to you if it is necessary to stretch or relax the string in order to obtain a more or less acute sound.

 And pick your pick wisely!
 The pick will attack your strings and therefore affect their condition.
 Find the right balance between a pick that is neither too soft nor too rigid.